 "Don't forget to show them you're human," he advised.
 "Vulnerability isn't a bad thing."

 That night I barely slept.
 Already anxious for the following day, the mentor's advice to modify the message did nothing to calm my nerves.

 "Vulnerability ... the first time I meet these people?"
 I thought as I laid in bed.
 "I'm not sure that's a good idea."

 The next morning I woke up more receptive to the mentor's recommendation.
 I went to the office early and added several childhood photos to the presentation.
 Along with those images, I outlined a few personal stories to share if the opportunity arose.

 Minutes before the presentation I was incredibly anxious.
-"If I bomb this, I'm never going to live this down," I worried as staff grabbed their coffees and found their seats.
+“If I bomb this . . . the staff will hate me . . . and then I’ ll get fired . . . and then I’ ll be living in the streets,” I worried as staff grabbed their coffee and found their seats.

 When the event began my nerves on full display.
 I rushed through the welcome and stumbled over new staff introductions.
 After a few words from the Teachers' Association president and the Scholarship Committee chair, the floor was mine.